jordanribera/vga-passthrough/README.md

 ```

 Reboot the host machine and then verify that the vfio driver is binding
 properly.
-Using `lspci -v` and aimed at the guest GPU will tell us which
+Using `lspci -v` aimed at the guest GPU will tell us which
 driver is in use:
 ```
 $ lspci -s 0a:00 -v